Cultural Business

 Two in-person sessions in the cohort’s city base (week 1 and week 12) to support peer learning and network development

-Ten online sessions, delivered via Zoom, Google Classroom and Miro, scheduled from 10:00 to 16:00 one day per week for 10 consecutive weeks
+Ten online sessions, delivered via Zoom, scheduled from 10:00 to 16:00 one day per week for 10 consecutive weeks

 Support is available for participants who need to travel to in-person sessions.